DreadPirateRoberts44/BowsersOptometrist/README.md

 Likely a size issue, or some issue with transparent pixels

 The mouse can now move to the position of a goomba

+The program attempts to play, but is unable to keep up with the goombas